SureDeveloping/Boardgame-Bar-Bonn/README.md

 #### The Goal of a first-time visitor to the website:
 - Would like to know what concept the bar has.
 - Wants to know where the bar is located.
-- Wants to know when it is open- Wants to know what food and drinks are available there
+- Wants to know when it is open.
+- Wants to know what food and drinks are available there.
-- Would like to know what games are available
+- Would like to know what games are available.
-- Would like to know how much it costs to play there
+- Would like to know how much it costs to play there.
 - Would like to be able to contact the bar for questions.
 - Would like links to the bar's social media.

 #### Goal of second first-time visitor to the website
-- Would like to see the address and opening hours again to plan his visit
+- Would like to see the address and opening hours again to plan his visit.
-- Would like to make contact to reserve a table
+- Would like to make contact to reserve a table.
-- Would like to subscribe to the newsletter
+- Would like to subscribe to the newsletter.

 #### Frequent Visitor Goals
 - Would like to know what news there is.
-Offers or new games
+Offers or new games.
-- Would like to make contact to reserve a table
+- Would like to make contact to reserve a table.

 ## Design
 ### Color Scheme